python/typeshed/README.md

 code fail to type check.

-There are several strategies available for specifying the version of a stubs package you're using, each with its own tradeoffs
+There are several strategies available for specifying the version of a stubs package you're using, each with its own tradeoffs:

 1. Use the same pin that you use for the package being stubbed.
 For example, if you use `requests>=2.30.0,<2.32`, you can use